eProsima/Fast-DDS-docs/docs/fastdds/use_cases/rosbag_capture/rosbag_capture.rst

     cmake ..
     make

-This will create a HelloWorld binary file inside the build directory that can be used to launch both a Publisher and a Subscriber.
+This will create a HelloWorld binary file inside the build directory that can be used to launch both the Publisher and the Subscriber applications.
+Run each application in a terminal and confirm that the communication is established.

 .. code-block:: bash

     ./HelloWorld publisher|subscriber

-Rosbag Record and Play
+eProsima DDS Record and Play
-^^^^^^^^^^^^^^^^^^^^^^
-Using the overlay created earlier one can make ROS applications aware of our custom type.
-Sourcing the type support package and then launching rosbag2 will allow our messages to be captured.
-The topic name used in the rosbag calls should not have the /rt token discussed earlier.
-It has to, however, keep the leading forward slash.
-Keeping the Topic name from our example, the calls would be:
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In order to use the generated ROS 2 TypeSupport package, the ROS 2 workspace should be sourced besides the ROS 2 installation.
+This allows rosbag2 to record the data types used in this example.
+To start recording the traffic being exchanged between the Publisher/Subscriber applications the corresponding ROS 2 Topic name has to be passed to rosbag2 (not to be mistaken with the DDS Topic name).
+Remember also to ensure that Fast DDS is the ROS 2 middleware being used by setting the environment variable ``RMW_IMPLEMENTATION``.

 .. code-block:: bash

    export RMW_IMPLEMENTATION=rmw_fastrtps_cpp
-   source new_typesupport/install/setup.bash
+   source <PATH_TO_ROS2_WORKSPACE>/fastdds_record_typesupport/install/setup.bash
    ros2 bag record /HelloWorldTopic

-Launch your publisher application and you will see a discovery on the rosbag log:
+Having the Publisher application running already, the following rosbag2 log discovery info would be shown:

 .. code-block:: bash

-   [INFO] [1644320308.422292205] [rosbag2_recorder]: All requested topics are subscribed.
+   [INFO] [1644320308.422161532] [rosbag2_recorder]: Subscribed to topic '/HelloWorldTopic' [INFO] [1644320308.422292205] [rosbag2_recorder]: All requested topics are subscribed.
 Stopping discovery...

-Rosbag will proceed to create a folder with an SQLite database inside.
+rosbag2 will proceed to create a folder named ``rosbag2_<DATE>`` with an SQLite database inside (``db3`` extension) where the received messages will be recorded.
+Within the folder a ``YAML`` file provides metadata information about the record: type and topic name, number of messages recorded, record duration, etc.
 The path to this database file can be used to replay the recorded messages.
-Open a subscriber application for the same topic and run:
+Having the Subscriber application running, the previously recorded traffic will be replayed.
+After stopping the rosbag2 application, rerun it in replay mode running the following command.
+The recorded messages will be published by rosbag2 at their original publishing rate and the Subscriber application will receive them:

 .. code-block:: bash

    export RMW_IMPLEMENTATION=rmw_fastrtps_cpp
-   source new_typesupport/install/setup.bash
+   source <PATH_TO_ROS2_WORKSPACE>/fastdds_record_typesupport/install/setup.bash
    ros2 bag play <path-to-db-file>

-The recorded messages will be sent by rosbag at their original rate and the subscriber will receive them as such.